telerik/fiddler-everywhere-docs/traffic/capture-traffic.md

 To change the preconfigured browser, from the [**Browsers** sub-menu]({% slug browsers-settings-submenu %}) either assign a path to third-party Chromium browsers, like Edge, Brave, and Vivaldi or change the default path to the Google Chrome browser.

-## HTTP Version Specifics

-Fiddler Everywhere supports HTTP/2 traffic capture and composing.
-Note the following specifics when handling HTTP/2 requests.

-- By default, the HTTP/2 support in Fiddler Everywhere is disabled and needs to be [explicitly enabled through the **Connections** menu]({%slug connections-submenu%}).

-- With the **Enable HTTP/2 support (BETA)** option, the connection between a client and a server will default to HTTP/2 if both support it.
-When the option is disabled, Fiddler Everywhere forces the communication to go through HTTP/1.1.

-- Even with HTTP/2 support enabled, Fiddler Everywhere cannot guarantee that all requests will use HTTP/2.
-If a client only supports HTTP/1.1 or lower, Fiddler will only communicate using the client's version.
-If the client works with HTTP/2 but the server does not, Fiddler will allow the HTTP/2 request, but internally it will translate the request to HTTP/1.1 when communicating with the server.

-- Some browsers will share a single HTTP/2 connection to a website between several different tabs and keep a connection open for some time even after a tab is closed.
-That can lead to unexpected behavior with the beta HTTP/2 support in Fiddler Everywhere, so if you experience similar issues, try to restart the browser.

-- Fiddler shows the HTTP/2 pseudo-headers in their original order precisely as they are sent/received.
-Some client applications are further modifying the order of the pseudo-headers, which might cause different behavior for some corner cases.

 ## Explicit Capturing

 The **Fiddler Everywhere** application acts as a proxy from the moment it starts, and by default, its proxy address is 127.0.0.1:8866.
 Any application explicitly directed to go through the Fiddler Everywhere proxy address will have its HTTP/HTTPS/WebSocket traffic immediately captured, even if the [system capturing](#system-capturing) is turned off.